 “I mean, this is even kind of fun!”

-In its second year of operation, Circle Back has evolved into something that I really was not expecting.
-Two years ago, as were putting together the curriculum, I pictured this service primarily benefiting young Adoptees, ages 9-12, who were interested in talking about adoption or who needed support in understanding their identity.
+In its second year of operation, Circle Back has evolved into something that I was not expecting.
+Two years ago, as we were putting together the curriculum, I pictured this service primarily benefiting young Adoptees, ages 9-12, who were interested in talking about adoption or who needed support in understanding their identity.